PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 Gateway Username: This is the username provided to you by PlugnPay.
 (Note: This is the same username you use to login to the PlugnPay Merchant Administration area.)

+Cards Allowed: This controls which card types are presented to the customer as a payment options.
+(Note: To prevent issues, only list cards types you actually have obtained a merchant account for.)

 Transaction Success Message: This message will appear upon the transaction is successful.
 You can customize this message as per your needs.

 Transaction Failed Message: This message will appear upon the transaction is declined/failed.
 You can customize this message as per your needs.